lucasjellema/simple-authenticated-webapp/README.md

 6. Edit the user data in the text area if needed
 7. Click "Save User Data" to persist changes back to the server
 8. Click "Show Token" to view the ID token claims in JSON format
+9. For administrative users, access the admin section at the bottom of the page
+10. Click "Fetch Delta Files" to view available delta files
+11. Click on individual files to view their contents
-9. Click "Sign Out" to end the session
+12. Click "Sign Out" to end the session

 ## Development Principles